Self-loving massage ritualLejla Hodzic

 This ritual is inspired by the Ayurvedic self-massage Abhyanga.
 A head-to-toe self-massage with warm, nourishing oil that invites you to massage your body with love and patience for 20-30 minutes using a slow stroke technique to enhance well-being.

 What makes ayurvedic massage so unique is the emphasis on the use of oils and focus on specific energy points in the body.
 In Sanskrit oil is called ‘sneha’, which can be translated to ‘love’, and snehana ‘to oil oneself’, also means ‘to love oneself’.
 It is said, that the effects of Abhyanga are much the same as when one is experiencing or receiving love, giving a deep feeling of warmth, strength and stability - imagine it as being an act of pure self-love to cover your body in oils.

-/Prepare your surroundings: Find a nice, warm and peaceful place to start your massage.
-Heat up the room if necessary, light up some candles and put on Karmameju’s “Body Massage” playlist on low volume to set the mood.
+1. Prepare your surroundings: Find a nice, warm and peaceful place to start your massage.
+Heat up the room if necessary, light up some candles and put on Karmameju’s “Frequency #3 MASSAGE” playlist on low volume to set the mood.

-/ Pour 1/2 cup oil in a clean, empty bottle or other container.
+Alternatively: Pour oil in a clean, empty bottle or other container.
 Put it in a pot of hot water until the temperature is warm and pleasant.
 Heat up your hands with the bottle before you start.

 Look yourself in the mirror and connect with yourself - smile knowing you have practiced something loving for your body, mind and soul.
 Enjoy the radiant feeling of warmth inside you, as you go on with your day or into the night.

 - Benefits sleep, for a deeper and better sleep

 - Improves the lymphatic system and aids in detoxification